betoelmanco123/sudoku_generator/algorithm.md

 ## `print_sudoku(sudoku)`
 ### **Description**
-This function takes a sudoku as input and print the sudoku in a readable way on the console
+This function takes a sudoku as input and print the sudoku in a readable way on the console.
 ### **Arguments**
 - Sudoku
 ### **Output**